MattiaLuciani/ClassGraph-1/README.md

 If you encounter bugs or have further questions or requests, you can raise an issue at the issue page.
 You can also contact Margherita Cavattoni at cavattonimargherita@gmail.com

 ## Citation
-M. Cavattoni, M. Comin
+M. Cavattoni, M. Comin,
-"Boosting Metagenomic Classification with Reads Overlap Graph" Under submission at the 7th-8th International Conference on Algorithms for Computational Biology
+*"Boosting Metagenomic Classification with Reads Overlap Graph"*, Under submission at the [7th-8th International Conference on Algorithms for Computational Biology](https://irdta.eu/alcob2020-2021/)